 Japan Cup (G1) - Preview

-The Japan Cup is the 11th and final race on the Sunday card at Tokyo Racecourse.
+The Japan Cup is Race 11 and the final race on the Sunday card at Tokyo Racecourse.
 Post time is 15:40 local time.
-Here’s a look at some of the expected top choices.